hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-planned-intervention-intro.md

 CarePlan.activity.detail.reasonReference holds the link between conditions and interventions which are mandatory is FSIII, but optional in this context to allow reporting of interventions not yet linked to a reason.

+CarePlan.activity.detail:extension.deliveryType can be used to state, how interventions are delivered.
+Valid values are 'individual', 'group based', 'delivered using a robot' 'delivered using digital solutions'.
+Note that more than one code may apply to one intervention e.g. cleaning may be done partially by a robot vacuum cleaner, and partially by a person.
+In this case, use both 'individual' and 'delivered using a robot'.

 ### Conversions between Danish information model and FHIR-profile

 Nedenstående tabel oversætter mellem de attributter der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificerer hvilke af FHIR-profilens attributter der skal bruges til specifikation af indholdet